Sadiq-Teslim/nexus_d/README.md

 - `MOCK_CCN_REPORT` – sample compliance narrative used in the case review modal.

 These mocks are synchronous simulations and can be replaced with real endpoints when integrating with production systems.

+### Connecting the external AI agent

+The UI calls the companion model at [ayreact/Nexus-Disrupt-AI-agent](https://github.com/ayreact/Nexus-Disrupt-AI-agent) to surface GNN scores, compliance narratives, and other AI signals.
+When the agent is running, it points to the service layer in `src/services` at its endpoints to replace the local mocks.

 ## Contributing & Next Steps